What's your resting heart rate?

 |Children Ages 1 to 10||60-140 (Average 85 to 90)|

 |Adults (Male) 18 to 54||60-100 (Average 72)|

 |Adults (Female) 18 to 54||60-100 (Average 76 to 80)|

 |Adults 55 and Over||50-60|

 The number you should compare against is 75.

 The study showed that the higher resting heart rate was usually an indicator of other problems, such as atherosclerosis (hardening of the arteries) and restrictions in blood vessel diameter.
-When your heart is continuously being forced to work harder (the higher rate), just like a machine it will wear out quicker.
+When your heart is continually being forced to work harder (the higher rate), just like a machine, it will wear out quicker.

 A word of warning.
 If your number is consistently over 90, it's a condition referred to as tachycardia (increased heart rate).
 If you have it, call your doctor or health care provider and get checked out to make sure there isn't some serious underlying complication causing such an elevated number.